-In 2015, after eight years and three tours of Afghanistan, I swapped the battlefield for the boardroom and joined a management consultancy in London.
-On the outside, it looked like I had it all – a prestigious well-paid job, a five-year relationship, a nice home in London – but I felt lost.
+In 2015, after eight years and three tours of Afghanistan, I swapped the battlefield for the boardroom and joined a management consultancy.
+On the outside, it looked like I had it all – a prestigious well-paid job, a five-year relationship, a nice home – but I felt lost.

 It seemed like somehow, on leaving the Special Forces, I’d lost my mojo, my confidence.
 The knock-on effect the identity shift was having on the rest of my life?
 Catastrophic.

 It’s like I was existing, not living.
 Trapped in the modern live-to-work cycle, cranking out long hours to hit targets, with no time for the things I was truly passionate about: the outdoors, travel, new challenges…

 On leaving the Special Forces, I was faced with self doubt

 Over time I found myself faced with a new type of self doubt – imposter syndrome.
 I’d never experienced it before, even in my most dicey moments in the Special Forces.

 Then, I had an epiphany.
 I was still the same guy inside who’d been able to handle immense stress, lack of sleep and physical exhaustion.
 But somehow, in my new life, minor inconveniences felt massive.
 This relatively comfortable existence was so much harder because it wasn’t me.
 It didn’t resonate with my core values and identity.